rachxh/Summer-Project-2022/README.md

 Simple Symfony and React app for plant care.

+## Features

+ - View the plant catalogue
+ - View detailed plant care instructions
+ - Search by name
+ - Filter by care difficulty
+ - Filter by pet friendliness
+ - Order AZ & ZA
+ - Register and login with your account
+ - Add plants to your personal collection
+ - Set reminders to water your plants

 # Steps to follow

 1. Copy the folder to SymfonyMAMP and rename to "web".
 Then cd to "web"